jim-collier/x9git/project/backlog.md

 ### Bugs

-- 🔘 `account apply` orders its rules the opposite way from the way gitsby matches them.
-	- Cause: gitsby takes the longest matching folder; git applies includes in file order and the last one wins.
-	- Note: the fragment also sets `gitsby.ghAccount`, which outranks the folder rule, so applying changes what gitsby itself does in a nested folder.
-	- Probable fix: write the rules shortest path first, and refuse two accounts claiming one folder.

 - 🔘 On Windows a folder rule written the way this shell spells paths resolves in one build and not the other.
 	- Cause: the PowerShell build rewrites the drive letter after trying the filesystem, so `/c/...` never resolves and short names and junctions are left alone.
 	- Probable fix: rewrite the drive letter first.